d-herz/SocialApp/README.md

   <img src="https://github.com/d-herz/SocialApp/blob/main/screenshots-for-readme/home3.png" alt="" />
 </p>

-<h3 align="center">An in Development Full-Stack Social Network Platform</h3>
+<h3 align="center">A Full-Stack Social Network Platform</h3>
 <h3 align="center"> <a href="https://socialayy.cyclic.app/">Visit the live beta site</a></h3>

 <h3 align="left">Intro:</h3>
 <p align="left">
 Introducing: SocialAyy!
-A Social Media platform free from marketing and influencers. </p>
+A social network built with Express, Node, MongoDB, Passport, EJS, and Cloudinary.  </p>

-<p align="left"> Designed with a responsive mobile-first approach and featuring local authentication with unique user accounts, SocialAyy! is made for sharing your favorite photos and content with other users.
+<p align="left"> Designed with a responsive mobile-first approach and featuring local authentication with unique user accounts.
+SocialAyy! is made for sharing your favorite photos with others.
 </p>

 <p align="left">
-  These posts will appear in the main 'Feed' along with the other user posts, as well as in the user's unique profile.
-Each individual post can be interacted with via the like and comment features, and the original content can be updated or edited by the original poster.
-Among other optimizations, future updates will include the ability to edit and update comments and to have nested commenting.
+  Shared photos appear in the user's profile as well as in the main 'Feed' along with the other user posts.
+Navigate to a particular post and leave a like and a comment, or edit your own posts.
+Nested commenting is a planned future optimization.
 </p>

 <p align="left">